USS Middlesex County: 1961–1969

 Middlesex County recommissioned on 27 September 1961 and soon established a pattern of alternating operations between the Virginia Capes area and the Panama Canal Zone training marines and soldiers in the techniques of modern amphibious warfare.
-In the spring of 1962 she participated in "Operation DEMOLEX" and amphibious demonstrations for President John F. Kennedy at Onslow Beach, North Carolina.
-That fall she was awarded the battle efficiency "E" for being the top ship of 16 activated for the Amphibious Force during 1961.
+In the spring of 1962, she participated in "Operation DEMOLEX" and amphibious demonstrations for President John F. Kennedy at Onslow Beach, North Carolina.
+That fall she was awarded the battle efficiency "E" for being the top ship of 16 activated for the Amphibious Force in 1961.

 News of the Cuban Missile Crisis found Middlesex County heading home for Virginia.
 Ordered to Port Everglades, Florida she immediately began training with troops of the Army's 1st Armored Division.
-The efficiency of the naval quarantine of Cuba and the mobilization of American armed might quickly persuaded the Soviet Union to withdraw its offensive missiles, enabling Middlesex County to return home 16 December.
+The efficiency of the naval quarantine of Cuba and the mobilization of American armed might quickly persuade the Soviet Union to withdraw its offensive missiles, enabling Middlesex County to return home on 16 December.

-On 17 May 1965 the LST steamed to the assistance of Panamanian National Guard Launch No. 2.
+On 17 May 1965 the LST steamed with the assistance of Panamanian National Guard Launch No. 2.
 The next morning they found the craft adrift, dispersed food and water to 50 prisoners and 5 guards, and took the launch in tow to return her to Isla Cobia that night.
 A year later she again served as a good samaritan of the sea.
 Her two LCVPs were used to refloat SS La Bonita after the tramp steamer had run aground near Tumaco, Colombia on 11 May 1966.

-Late in June she carried heavy equipment for the Inter-Oceanic Canal Study Group.
-After overhaul in the spring of 1967 begun at Maryland Shipbuilding & Drydock Company of Baltimore, and completed at Jacksonville Shipyards, Jacksonville, Florida the LST returned to Little Creek, Virginia on 19 June for training.
+Late in June, she carried heavy equipment for the Inter-Oceanic Canal Study Group.
+After overhaul in the spring of 1967 begun at Maryland Shipbuilding & Drydock Company of Baltimore and completed at Jacksonville Shipyards, Jacksonville, Florida the LST returned to Little Creek, Virginia on 19 June for training.
 She got underway on 25 August for another deployment with the Canal Zone Amphibious Group.
-During this deployment she transited the canal on four occasions for operations along the Pacific coast of Central and South America.
+During this deployment, she transited the canal on four occasions for operations along the Pacific coast of Central and South America.
 After returning to Little Creek on 17 December, the tank landing ship resumed training operations.
 Throughout 1968 Middlesex County conducted local operations in the Atlantic and Caribbean, continuing these operations into 1969.